rampus-bit/geode/README.md

 <img src="https://cdn.discordapp.com/attachments/394962023634698261/849080521308766248/topaz.png" align="right" height="150px">

-It functions by displaying a random graphic based off of a number.
+It functions by grabbing several variables, while scanning for a random number.
 Once the number is detected, a random graphic with a dedicated colorscheme will be printed.

 Geode can be customized to whatever extent, as stated in the [MIT License](https://github.com/rampus-bit/geode/blob/main/LICENSE.md), but pull requests for new graphics will have to be reviewed before implementation.